mumoshu/terraform-provider-eksctl/README.md

 ### Reuse VPC, subnets, and ALBs

-In a production setup, the VPC, subnets, ALB, and listeners should be re-used across revisions of the cluster, so that you can let the provider to switch the cluster revisions in a blue-gree/canary deployment mannaer.
+In a production setup, the VPC, subnets, ALB, and listeners should be re-used across revisions of the cluster, so that you can let the provider to switch the cluster revisions in a blue-gree/canary deployment manner.

 Assuming you've used the [terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module for setting up VPC and subnets, a `eksctl_cluster` resource should usually look like the below: